Boards and Commissions

 About the Boards and Commissions

-Several boards, commissions and a foundation are affiliated with IDHS.
+Several boards and commissions are affiliated with IDHS.
 They are established by the Indiana legislature and operate independently under its authority.
 Their members are appointed by the Indiana governor, and IDHS staff members are designated to support their administrative needs.

 Fire Prevention and Building Safety Commission

-The Fire Prevention and Building Safety Commission (Commission) is an 11-member commission established in Indiana Code 22-12-2 that meets monthly to conduct its business.
-In general, the commission is tasked with: (1) creating a statewide code of fire safety laws and building laws; (2) reviewing variance requests to codes it has adopted; (3) reviewing local ordinances containing building and fire safety laws; and (4) reviewing orders enforcing fire and building safety laws.
+The Fire Prevention and Building Safety Commission (Commission) is a 12-member commission established in Indiana Code 22-12-2 that meets monthly to conduct its business.
+In general, the commission is tasked with: (1) creating a statewide code of fire safety laws and building laws; (2) reviewing variance requests to codes it has adopted; (3) reviewing petitions or proposals to modify its building and fire safety laws; and (4) reviewing orders enforcing fire and building safety laws.

 - Logan Cook